EXIM Bank of Pakistan

-EXIM Bank of Pakistan or Export Import Bank of Pakistan is a Development Finance Institution owned by the Government of Pakistan to stimulate the growth and diversification of the country's exports and assist in the implementation of import substitution plans.
+The Export-Import Bank of Pakistan, also known as the EXIM Bank of Pakistan (EBP), is the official export credit agency (ECA) of Pakistan.
+Headquartered in Pakistan's capital, Islamabad, the bank was established as a state-owned enterprise (SOE) in October 2022 to stimulate the growth and diversification of the country's exports and assist in the implementation of import substitution plans.